strideynet/blog/content/_index.md

 ### 👨‍💻 Work

-I love working with Go & building systems that integrates with Kubernetes and other container technologies.
-I've got passable frontend experience with Vue and React, but I'd much rather be knees-deep in an API.
+I love working with Go & building systems that integrate with Kubernetes and other container technologies.
+I've got passable frontend experience with Vue and React, but I'd much rather be knee-deep in an API.
 I consider my top three things to be:

 - Go
 - Kubernetes